opdavies/oliverdavies.uk/source/_posts/2018-05-06-creating-custom-docksal-commands.md

     - phpunit
     - testing
 ---
+This week I’ve started writing some custom commands for my Drupal projects that use Docksal, including one to easily run PHPUnit tests in Drupal 8.
+This is the process of how I created this command.

 ## What is Docksal?

 Docksal is a local Docker-based development environment for Drupal projects and other frameworks and CMSes.
 It is our standard tool for local environments for projects at [Microserve][0].